Weather Travel What the Papers Say TV GuideLeisure

 Sir John Reresby (1634–1689), was born at Thrybergh Rotherham,on 14 April 1634, the eldest son of Sir John and Frances Reresby , of Thrybergh Hall.
 His mother, Frances, was daughter of Edmund Yarburgh of Snaith Hall, Yorkshire, who later married James Moyser of Beverley, Yorkshire.

-In his 'Memoirs',Reresby says that in 1652 he was admitted of Trinity College in Cambridge, but, as the college refused to allow him the rank and privilege of a nobleman, he did not go into residence.
-According to his own account, he was shortly afterwards admitted to Gray's Inn, although his name does not appear in Foster's Admissions to Gray's Inn.
+In 1652 he was admitted to Trinity College Cambridge, but, the college refused to allow him the rank and privilege of a nobleman, and soon afterwards he was admitted to Gray's Inn, and lodged in the Temple, to be near his uncle Yarburgh, his mothers brother and student.

 Soon after The Restoration, Reresby returned to England with a letter of recommendation from the Queen Mother, and was presented to the King.